telefonicaid/fiware-skuld/README.rst

 owned by the user, but in use by other tenants.
 Theoretically deleting a image in use by a VM doesn't break the VM, but if you prefer avoid deleting that images, invoke this script before phase3.
 The script purge_images.py may be invoked after, to delete the images with no VM anymore.
-This scripts requires an admin credential.
+This script requires the admin credential.

 *phase3: phase3_delete.py.
 This is the point of no return.
 Resources are removed and cannot be recover.
-This script does not require the admin credential, because it applies the user's credential from users_credentials.txt
+This script does not require the admin credential, because it applies the user's credential from users_credentials.txt.

 *phase4: phase4_change_category.py.
 Change the type of user from trial to basic This script requires the admin credential.
-It reads the file users_to_delete.txt
+It reads the file users_to_delete.txt.